-I. Final Project Inspection

-- 1. The Owner or the Owners' agent shall notify the property management company in writing when the Owner's project is complete and ready for inspection. - 2.
-Within ten (10) days of receipt of written notice, or as soon as practicable thereafter, the DRC shall conduct a final inspection of the project, including the road in front of and adjacent to the project.
+- 2. Within ten (10) days of receipt of written notice, or as soon as practicable thereafter, the DRC Manager shall conduct a final inspection of the project, including the road in front of and adjacent to the project.
 If the DRC or its architect finds that that project is not completed in accordance with the approved plans, the DRC shall issue written notice to the Owner of non-compliance, including any non-conforming or incomplete work.
-Said notice shall either 1) require the Owner to correct the non-conforming aspect or complete the incomplete element of the project, if possible, by a date certain, and failing that, the commencement of legal action; or 2) fine the Owner therefore, according to the Fine Schedule, as it may be amended from time to time.
-The choice of remedies pursued shall be within the sole discretion of the Board of Directors with recommendation by the DRC, taking into account the circumstances.

-J. Construction Rules and Regulations.
+Said notice shall either 1) require the Owner to correct the non-conforming aspect or complete the incomplete element of the project, if possible, by a date certain, and failing that, the commencement of legal action; or 2) fine the Owner, according to the Fine Schedule.
+The choice of remedies pursued shall be within the sole discretion of the Board of Directors with a recommendation by the DRC, taking into account the circumstances. - G. Construction Rules and Regulations.
 In addition to the applicable provisions of the Declaration of Protective Covenants, the Owner shall comply with any and all Construction Rules and Regulations with respect to the construction of the proposed project.
-Failure to comply with the same shall subject the Owner to the imposition of fines per the Fine Schedule, as it may be amended from time to time, and the policy governing the same.

-K. Other: Storage of construction materials on any lot prior to the commencement of construction is not permitted.

-- L. Variances - For good cause shown and special circumstances, an Owner may apply for a variance from these Guidelines and/or the Declaration of Protective Covenants.
+Failure to comply with the same shall subject the Owner to the imposition of fines per the Fine Schedule, and the policy governing the same. - H. Other: Storage of construction materials, equipment, or vehicles on any lot prior to the commencement of construction is not permitted.
+Storage of materials, equipment or vehicles on lots not belonging to the Owner is not permitted. - I. Variances - For good cause shown and special circumstances, an Owner may apply for a variance from these Guidelines and/or the Declaration of Protective Covenants.
 A variance shall only be granted upon a finding of "undue hardship."
-The Owner shall bear the burden of establishing undue hardship were the DRC not to grant the variance application. - 2.
+The Owner shall bear the burden of establishing undue hardship were the DRC not to grant the variance application.
+A variance is not warranted in circumstances simply due to the Owner or architect not agreeing with the Guidelines, nor does such a disagreement, in and of itself, qualify as a hardship. - 2.
 The application for a variance shall contain a detailed explanation of the reasons therefor, any applicable fees, and any supporting documentation. - 3.
-An Owner shall submit the request for a variance at Preliminary Plan Review or as needed during the construction process.
-A variance application must be submitted to the DRC prior to the construction which is the subject to the variance has commenced.
-Otherwise, it will be denied, and the Owner shall be subject to the imposition of fines per the Fine Schedule, as it may be amended from time to time, and/or possible legal action.
+An Owner shall submit the request for a variance at Plan Review or as needed during the construction process.
+A variance application must be submitted to the DRC prior to the construction or installation of the element for which a variance is sought.
+Otherwise, it may be denied, and the Owner shall be subject to the imposition of fines per the Fine Schedule, and/or possible legal action. - 4.
+For variances requested during construction, the DRC shall hear the request as soon as possible, prior to the installation/execution of the variance as if it were requested at Plan Review.
+Work installed or completed prior to the approval or denial of the variance may be required to be removed or relocated. - 5.
+Criteria for Approval: In granting a variance, the DRC or the Board of Directors shall find all of the following: - a.
+There are special circumstances or conditions with respect to the land, topography, natural features, vegetation or other matters on the subject lot or for the subject project which would render strict compliance with these Guidelines and/or the Declaration of Protective Covenants impracticable if not impossible;